Oweis-Nd/Oweis-Nd.github.io/about.md

 ## How

 Having this tech skills will prepare you for the future.
-And not only that, but also lang you to a well paying jobs.
+And not only that, but also land you to a well paying jobs.

 ### What